Direct Detection Constraints on Blazar-Boosted Dark Matter

 where $T_\chi^\min(T_\text{exp}^\min)$ is the minimal DM kinetic energy necessary to leave a detectable recoil energy at the direct detector.
 Note that $\sigma_{\chi p}\ell$ is actually independent of the cross section.
 A complication arises in the calculation of $\ell$.
-In Ref. \cite{PhysRevLett.122.171801}, the authors use DarkSUSY \cite{Bringmann:2018lay} to calculate the average density $n_N$ of Earth's 11 most abundant elements between the surface and depth $x$.
-However, in our work we adopt a more concise and practical approach by using the concept of Meter Water Equivalent (MWE).
-More specifically, we consider the medium as just composed by water and convert the detector depths in MWE, which for XENON1T, MiniBooNE and Borexino result in 3650 m \cite{Harnik:2020ugb}, 26 m \cite{MiniBooNE:2008paa} and 3800 m \cite{Borexino:2000uvj}, respectively.
-We find that the results of our simplified method are in good agreement with those presented in Ref. \cite{PhysRevLett.122.171801}.
-The depth $x$ in the Eq. \eqref{eq:upper} should include the time-dependence effects of the blazar's position with respect to the detector, but we have verified that, for the two considered sources, these would only slightly affect our final results.
+In Ref.~\cite{PhysRevLett.122.171801}, the authors use DarkSUSY \cite{Bringmann:2018lay} to calculate the average density $n_N$ of Earth's 11 most abundant elements between the surface and depth $x$.
+In our work we adopt a more concise and practical approach by using the concept of meter water equivalent (MWE).
+More specifically, we consider the medium as just composed by water and convert the detector depths in MWE, which for XENON1T, MiniBooNE and Borexino result in 3650~\cite{Harnik:2020ugb}, 26~\cite{MiniBooNE:2008paa} and 3800 MWE~\cite{Borexino:2000uvj}, respectively.
+The results of our simplified method are in good agreement with those presented in Ref.~\cite{PhysRevLett.122.171801}.
+The depth $x$ in the Eq.~\eqref{eq:upper} should include the time-dependence effects of the blazar's position with respect to the detector, but we have verified that, for the two considered sources, these would only slightly affect our final results.
 Moreover, these effects could eventually be avoided by averaging over the full set of blazars in the entire sky.

-On the other hand, if $\sigma_{\chi p}$ is too small, the BBDM flux and the DM-proton scattering can be too weak to leave any recoil in the detectors.
+Whereas, if $\sigma_{\chi p}$ is too small, the BBDM flux and the DM-proton scattering is too weak to leave any recoil in the detectors.
 Correspondingly, there exists a lower detectable bound on $\sigma_{\chi p}$ which is determined by the detector's sensitivity.
 Considering an elastic scattering between DM and the target nucleus $N$ and denoting with $T_N$ the nuclear recoil energy, the BBDM induced target nucleus recoil rate can be expressed as